think2times/Fastrack/Doing/ielts/One Word Diary/November.md

 ### 22th
 > Today I met a considerably triky question when I was learning sicp.
 I hope I can solve it after work.

+### 25th
+> I just realized I haven't written diary last two days.
+I even forgot why I forgot.

+### 26th
+> I was busy all day.
+The things that I have to do one after another.

+### 27th
+> Today is good, I finished watching videos task in the morning and finished 2 exercises of sicp.